 Number 13: Alternating Current.
 Normally performed with the addition of a clamp attachment, the alternating current test is a must for tests such as how much load an appliance is drawing.

 Number 14: Red Jack.
-Used for all tests besides current, including: voltage, resistance, frequency, diode, duty cycle, temperature and capacitance.
+Used for all tests besides current, including: voltage, resistance, frequency, diode, duty cycle, temperature, impedance and capacitance.

 We hope that you have found this guide useful.
 Having even a basic electrical knowledge and your own testers will help you greatly, and could save you thousands of dollars in electrician costs.
 In saying that, voltage and current can be extremely dangerous - even at small measurements, be sure to call an electrician if you have any doubts and never carry out any work that requires you to be licensed.